marijnh/Eloquent-JavaScript/07_robot.md

 // → Post Office
 ```

-The move causes the parcel to be delivered, and this is reflected in the next state.
+The move causes the parcel to be delivered, which is reflected in the next state.
 But the initial state still describes the situation where the robot is at the post office and the parcel is undelivered.

 ## Persistent data